AgnieszkaSzyszkowska/logAnalysis/Readme.md

 Database is embedded database and the data are lost right after executing the application
 TODO: Unit tests
 TODO: Tests with big input files
+TODO: Solution for non-blocking storing logs in database